Table of Contents:

 1. Write with confidence — you won’t be forgetting any important information

-2. Step-by-step business plan writing guide and writing samples included
+2. Step-by-step writing guide and writing samples included

-Our business plan templates come with a complete how-to guide with examples from our professional business plan samples to help steer you through your writing.
+Our templates come with a complete how-to guide with examples from our professional business plan samples to help steer you through your writing.

 3. Completely free – no hidden costs, just download and start writing